Jane Harber: Television

 Harber's television roles have included Susie Money in the series Underbelly, Zdenka Milanovic in The Secret Life of Us, and Bianca Nugent in Neighbours.
-She also appeared in season 5, part 1, episode 152 of Blue Heelers, titled "Sisterly Love", which aired on 22 July 1997, playing a young girl called Chloe Bassetti.
+She also appeared in season 4 episode 152 of Blue Heelers, titled "Sisterly Love", which aired on 22 July 1997, playing a young girl called Chloe Bassetti.

 In 2012, Harber starred as Cora Benson in the ABC comedy series A Moody Christmas.
 She reprised that role in The Moodys, a follow-up to A Moody Christmas.

 In 2013, she regularly appeared in The Elegant Gentleman's Guide to Knife Fighting, a sketch comedy show for the ABC.

 Harber appeared as a special guest in Episode 8 of the comedy program SlideShow on the Seven Network.

 In 2014, she played Michele Bennett, a former girlfriend of INXS lead singer, Michael Hutchence, in the TV mini-series INXS: Never Tear Us Apart.

 She is probably best known for her role as Zara Perkich in seven seasons (86 episodes) of Offspring.

 In 2018, she was a team captain in the TV panel show Show Me the Movie!, the other captain being Joel Creasey.